schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/faq.md

 Yes!
 We would love for you to take photos and share them with us.
 Candid photos are our favorite, and after the wedding we'll send a link for everyone to add their photos to a shared online album.
 However, please refrain from taking photos during the ceremony.
 Our photographer will take care of all of that!

+##### **What's up with stores on Thursday?**
+Thursday May 18th is Ascension Day.
+This means that stores are mostly closed as if it were a Sunday.
+Keep this in mind when planning your time in Utrecht.